 It doesn’t serve us to hate the the reality of where we live.
 Which of the following tips could you use to stay more positive over the winter months?

 Get inspiration from other winter-loving peoples, who take pride in their resilience and fortitude.
 Stay busy and cozy and don’t let others drag you down.

 - Redirect conversations about the horrors of winter to the opportunities and benefits of the season.
-Tackle exaggerations about how cold it get (in our coldest month, January, the average low is -19.6. and the average high -11. -40 is rare).
+Tackle exaggerations about how cold it get (in our coldest month, January, Winnipeg’s average low is -19.6. and the average high -11. -40 is rare).

 - Take some time each day to think of the things you like about winter, even if they are basic like “fresh snow is pretty”, “I love my warm gloves” or “it’s good to be pushed out of my comfort zone”.

 - Drink hot chocolate, tea, coffee, or mulled wine, depending on the occasion.

 - Do fun stuff, like our annual Jack Frost Challenge!
 Take a New Year’s run in your swimwear at the Polar Bare Run, get out to Festival du Voyageur, or do a quick Google search on Winnipeg Winter Events.
 You might be surprised at the diversity of things people are getting up to.

 - See how we celebrate winter here at Green Action Centre!

 Physical activity is a proven mood-booster, and keeps you warmer than sitting still.
 For even more benefits, do it during daylight hours.